inveniosoftware/docs-invenio-rdm/docs/develop/howtos/security-fix.md

 ## Step 8 - Open pull requests against the private fork

-Push your branches to the temporary private fork, and open pull requests against the fork (the GitHub interface explains you how).
+Push your branches to the temporary private fork, and open pull requests against the fork (the GitHub interface explains how).

 ## Step 9 - Request a CVE